-Do ISOFIX seats still require the use of the top tether?
+Do ISOFIX seats still require the use of the top tether strap?

 Yes.
 Australian rearward and forward facing child restraints all require the use of the top tether strap.
 This will continue to be required for all rearward and forward facing child restraints, including any AS/NZS 1754 ISOFIX compatible child restraints.
 A top tether strap prevents the child restraint from rotating forward in the event of a crash and is tested for strength, independent of the ISOFIX low anchorages or vehicle seatbelt.

-Why does Australia require the use of top tether on ISOFIX seats?
+Why does Australia require the use of a top tether strap on ISOFIX seats?

 Australia has had extensive experience and success in the use of top tether straps.
 AS/NZS 1754 utilises the significant benefits of tether straps in ISOFIX compatible child restraints which reduces the need for rigidity in the design of the seat construction and therefore keeps the weight of the seat to less than 10kg.

-Can I convert my existing child car seat to an ISOFOX seat?
+Can I convert my existing child car seat to an ISOFIX seat?